 Add the ingredients to a shaker and mime shake (shh, there’s no ice) to form an emulsion.
 Open shaker, add ice, seal and shake like hell.
 Strain into a glass and decorate the foam with drops of Angostura Bitters.

 The egg white in this drink helps to form the delicious foam and lends it a wonderful texture.
 The bitters are used on the top of the drink as an aromatic component providing a decorative garnish and ensuring that each sip includes a strong whiff of spice.
-If you asked someone in Peru about the bitters, they would point you toward Amargo Peruvian Bitters, which can be hard to find around here.
+If you asked someone in Peru about the bitters, they would point you toward Amargo Peruvian Bitters, which can be hard to find, but it is worth looking.
 Most folks just use Angostura.
 If you like sours, give this one a try!